By far, the most utilized loop statement in C++ is the for statement

-.
+By far, the most utilized loop statement in C++ is the for-statement.
 The for statement (also called a for loop) is preferred when we have an obvious loop variable because it lets us easily and concisely define, initialize, test, and change the value of loop variables.

-looks pretty simple in abstract:
+The for-statement looks pretty simple in abstract:

-for (init-statement; condition; end-expression) statement
+for (init-statement; condition; end-expression)

-Evaluation of for statements
+Evaluation of for-statements

-is evaluated in 3 parts:
+A for-statement is evaluated in 3 parts:

 First, the init-statement is executed.
 This only happens once when the loop is initiated.
 The init-statement is typically used for variable definition and initialization.
 These variables have “loop scope”, which really just is a form of block scope where these variables exist from the point of definition through the end of the loop statement.
 In our while-loop equivalent, you can see that the init-statement is inside a block that contains the loop, so the variables defined in the init-statement go out of scope when the block containing the loop ends.

-Second, for each loop iteration, the condition is evaluated.
+Second, with each loop iteration, the condition is evaluated.
 If this evaluates to true, the statement is executed.
 If this evaluates to false, the loop terminates and execution continues with the next statement beyond the loop.

 Finally, after the statement is executed, the end-expression is evaluated.
 Typically, this expression is used to increment or decrement the loop variables defined in the init-statement.
 After the end-expression has been evaluated, execution returns to the second step (and the condition is evaluated again).

-Let’s take a look at a sample for loop and discuss how it works:
+Let’s take a look at a sample for-loop and discuss how it works:

 Consequently, this program prints the result: